dragoncoder047/thuepaste/README.md

 The name is a pun on 'toothpaste'.

 See [here](https://github.com/dragoncoder047/thuepaste/blob/main/examples.md) for descriptions of the example programs.
+See [here](https://github.com/dragoncoder047/thuepaste/blob/main/thue-api.md) for the internals of my Thue implementation.

 ## What is Thue?

 Thue is an esoteric programming language invented by John Colagioia in early 2000.
-Thue, in short, is a random string rewriting system - you give it a set of rules, each composed of a 'left side' of what to look for and a 'right side' of what to replace it with if found (traditionally separated by `::=`), plus a string.
+Thue is a random string rewriting system - you give it a set of rules, each composed of a 'left side' of what to look for and a 'right side' of what to replace it with if found (traditionally separated by `::=`), plus a string.
 On each step, Thue picks a random right side and replaces a random occurrence of it in the string with the corresponding left side.
 If no rules match, the program halts.

 Traditionally Thue has also included two 'special' rules for input and output.
-For input, a right side of `:::` (three colons) will not be replaced with that, but with a string of input from the user.
-For output, any right side starting with `~` (tilde) will instead be replaced with nothing, and everything after the tilde printed.
+For input, a right side of `:::` (three colons) will instead be replaced with a string of input from the user.
+For output, any right side starting with `~` (tilde) will be replaced with nothing, and everything after the tilde is printed instead.

 For all the nitty gritty, have a look at the [wikipedia article](https://en.wikipedia.org/wiki/Thue_(programming_language)) for the abstract mathematical Chomsky-heiarchy-whatever stuff, or [John Colagioia's manual](https://github.com/jcolag/Thue) for a lttle more on the syntax.